Effect of Stray Capacitance on Testing

 This is the same scan with the only difference being the 50 ohm load now has wire leads.
 Note the dramatic impact of stray capacitance picked up by the leads of the resistor.
 If the model being tested has studs on the sides or top, the longer wire leads required to connect the resistor will increase the capacitance pick up area further exacerbating the resulting impedance mismatch.

-For those interested, here is the full layout of our test setup using the AIM 4170.
+For those interested, here is the full layout of our test setup using the AIM 4170 and the VNA 2180.
+The VNA is used to measure insertion loss and suppression in db.
 We should also note the impact of this capacitance is the most noticeable on 1:1 baluns.
-The complex winding of other ratios will reduce or eliminate the effect of this capacitance on test results.
+The complex winding of other ratios can reduce or eliminate the effect of this capacitance on test results.